beejjorgensen/starlanes-info/doc/starlanes-spec.md

 The game is over when the grid is mostly filled.
 The player with the highest net worth wins.

-## Altair BASIC Notes

-Code was originally for an Altair, and was in all caps.
-Formfeeds were used to "clear the screen" at various points in the code.

-When printing, semicolons cause neighboring arguments to appear immediately adjacent to one another.
-A semicolon at the end of a line prevents a newline.
-Spaces (or no space) between arguments is just like a semicolon.

-Exception: when printing numbers, a number is **always** followed by a space, and positive number are **always** preceded by a space.

-The `TAB` function moves the cursor to the specified column (1-based) and continues printing there.

 ## The Companies

 There are five companies that can be in existence at any one time: